ruchitasir/r2d2_decoder_js/readme.md

 So, you're learning JavaScript!
 Let's put your skills to the test!

 You will practice these programming concepts we've covered in class:
-* Declaring and using variables

 * Using mathematical operators
+* Declaring, adding to, and looping through arrays
+* Declaring and accessing JavaScript objects
 * Running local `.js` files from your terminal with the `node` command

 ---